Awa-Kainan Station: Lines

-Limited express Muroto (train) is extended to this station, and the service goes to Tokushima Station via Mugi Station in the morning.

 Layout

 The station, which is unstaffed, consists of a side platform serving a single track.
 There is no station building but a community interaction centre set up by the local municipal authorities is linked to the platform and serves as a waiting room.
 There is, additionally, a weather shelter on the platform.
 Access to the platform is by means of a flight of steps from the station forecourt or a ramp from the community interaction centre.
 A bike shed is provided near the base of the steps.

-And, DMV departs from and arrives at a bus stop in front of this station.
+A DMV departs from and arrives at a bus stop in front of this station.

 DMV

-Since 1 November 2020, this station has been transferred to Asa Seaside Railway and managed with Asa Seaside Railway and JR Shikoku because DMV is commenced operating from 2021.
-What is more, discontinued interconnection with JR and Asa Seaside Railway due to construction of DMV.

-And, Asa Seaside Railway Awa-Kainan Station will be changed to a signal station, so trains depart from and arrive at bus stop near the station.
+Since 1 November 2020, this station has been transferred to Asa Seaside Railway and is jointly managed by Asa Seaside Railway and JR Shikoku with the commencement of DMV operations in 2021.
+The interconnection between JR Shikoku and Asa Seaside Railway has been disconnected due to the construction of the DMV.
+Asa Seaside Railway Awa-Kainan Station will be changed to a signal station, so trains depart from and arrive at bus stop near the station.